-Carla Johnson Principal Type A Communications Carla Johnson, principal at Type A Communications, specializes in the development of content marketing strategies that build brand engagement.
+Carla Johnson, principal at Type A Communications, specializes in the development of content marketing strategies that build brand engagement.
 She is a frequent contributor to BMA conversations about best practices and has built a client base that stretches across organizations including Motorola Solutions and the U.S.

 Stratasys earned the Corporate Marketer of the Year honor at the annual BMA B2 Awards ceremony in May.
 The 3D-printing equipment manufacturer impressed the judges with its “Engineering a Difference” campaign, a series of video case studies launched on Facebook.